ashlynnprasad/langmann-2021/pages/urbandevelopment.md

 <div class="container">
   <div class="row">
     <div class="col-sm">
       This image shows English Bay at around the time when the city was making moves to develop the road around Stanley Park.
-In the image, buildings can be seen at the edge of the shore, which would have all been demolished in order to create the vision of Stanley Park that the city wanted. <b>Image pending</b>
+In the image, buildings can be seen at the edge of the shore, which would have all been demolished in order to create the vision of Stanley Park that the city wanted.
     </div>
     <div class="col-sm">
-      {% include feature/item-figure.html objectid="langmann035" width="75" %}
+      {% include feature/item-figure.html objectid="langmann036" width="75" %}
     </div>
   </div><br><br>